gsoules/MkDocs/digital-archive/docs/archivist/special-features-archivist.md

 ## Admin menu bar

-When an archivist is logged in, a black menu bar appears at the top of each page. when on a public page, you can click your name in the bar to get to the [Avant Dashboard](/archivist/logging-in/#avant-dashboard) admin page.
+When an archivist is logged in, a dark gray menu bar appears at the top of each page.
+When viewing a public page, you can click your name in the menu bar to get to the [Avant Dashboard](/archivist/logging-in/#avant-dashboard) admin page.

 ![admin menu bar](special-features-archivist-3.jpg)